Virtual-Sporks/process-website/README.txt

-Site detailing the process of our project on changing the narrative of volunteering.
+## Site detailing the process of our project on changing the narrative of volunteering.

+To-do list:
+ - fix active tags in navi bar on all pages
+ - Inspirational Designs screenshots

 Built with Hyperspace by HTML5 UP html5up.net | @ajlkn